Orthodox Easter 2018 and 2019

 |2018||8 Apr||Sun||Orthodox Easter Sunday|

 |9 Apr||Mon||Orthodox Easter Monday|

 |29 Apr||Mon||Orthodox Easter Monday|

-Although all of Ukraine’s many, long-kept Easter traditions are not observed by all Ukrainians today, there are many who still do keep them, including many expatriate Ukrainians living around the globe.
+Although all of Ukraine’s many, long-kept Easter traditions are not observed by all Ukrainians today, there are many who still do keep them.
 While the degree to which each tradition noted below is still followed varies, these are the main folk traditions of a Ukrainian Easter, which in Ukraine is known as “Velykden” (the Great Day).

 On Maundy Thursday, the devout attend passion services and work is traditionally forbidden.
 The people go to church to hold candles and return home with them still lit.
 In eastern Ukraine, it is believed by many that the dead meet together with the living in these passion services to hear the liturgy read.